-You can also ask us for the latest insight on your legislator’s positions and advice on how to approach them.
-We’re constantly gathering updates from citizens like you who’ve already spoken with their representatives.
+To help you plan your call or visit, we can tell you more about your legislator’s positions and offer advice on how to approach them.
+We’re always gathering updates from citizens like you who’ve already spoken with their representatives.

-Every legislator is different, but these talking points will help you have a productive, accurate conversation with anyone.
+In-person visits make the biggest impression.
+These talking points will help you have a productive, accurate conversation.

 Legislators struggle to keep track of which people are their constituents—and residents aren’t sure, either.
 Plus, when districts are stretched out and oddly shaped, it takes excessive driving time to get between district offices.

-Did your legislator express concerns about supporting our cause or push back against the facts you shared?
-Tell us about your experience—we’ll add it to our files and use it to help the next citizens who want to contact their legislator.
+Did your legislator express concerns about supporting our cause, push back against the facts you shared, or show support?
+Tell us what you learned—we’ll use your report to help others who want to contact their legislator.